Mais con yelo is one of those simple Filipino treats that hits the spot on a hot day.

 - Sweetener: Add sugar to taste.
 You can swap with condensed milk for something sweeter and creamier or use simple syrup if you want it to dissolve right away.

-- Extras (optional): Leche flan, nata de coco, or sago if you want to make it more special.
+- Extras (optional): Leche flan, nata de coco, langka, or sago if you want to make it more special.

 Step 1: Toast the pinipig

-Toast the pinipig in a dry skillet over medium heat, stirring every now and then so it doesn't burn.
-Cook until it turns lightly golden and crisp.
+Toast the pinipig (about ½ cup) in a dry pan over medium heat, stirring every now and then so it doesn't burn.

 Step 2: Layer the glasses

-In a tall glass, spoon in cream-style corn and whole kernels-use as much or as little as you like.
-Add some sugar if you want it sweet.
+In a tall glass, spoon in cream-style corn and whole kernels - use as much or as little as you like.

 Add plenty of crushed or shaved ice until the glass is almost full.